yashikasharma0301/ros2-lidar-object-detector/README.md

 # ROS2 LIDAR Object Detector
-[This project](https://youtu.be/wR66sn73yjY) demonstrates LIDAR-based object detection in a differential drive robot simulation using ROS 2.The package processes LaserScan data from the `/scan` topic by ignoring invalid ranges and values to extract the closest object distance directly in front of the robot and publishes the filtered distance to the `/closest_object_distance` topic for real-time monitoring and control applications.
+This project demonstrates LIDAR-based object detection in a differential drive robot simulation using ROS 2.The package processes LaserScan data from the `/scan` topic by ignoring invalid ranges and values to extract the closest object distance directly in front of the robot and publishes the filtered distance to the `/closest_object_distance` topic for real-time monitoring and control applications.

+Click [here](https://youtu.be/wR66sn73yjY) for the simulation video.

 ## System Requirements
 - **Ubuntu**: 22.04 LTS